 Your presence on social media and in local listings are still important in determining your search engine rankings.
 After all, social media mentions count toward the ‘prominence’ element of the tri-modal algorithm.
 That’s why it is of the utmost importance for your local business to maintain an active presence on both.
 By increasing your chances of turning up in the “Golden Triangle” you’ll improve your CTRs as well as store traffic.

 In this bid to improve your SEO, you can leverage tools to help you keep a track of your performance.
-You can use BrightLocal’s Local Search Rank Checker, for example, to check your search engine rankings.
+You can use BrightLocal’s Local Rank Tracker, for example, to check your search engine rankings.

 5. Quality Leads